 By Jessy Lee Saas BA ‘20, former Arts Peer Advisor

-When I started at UBC, I was so nervous I would miss my registration time that I set six different alarms on my phone!
+When I started at UBC, I was so nervous I’d miss my registration time that I set six different alarms on my phone!
 But have no fear!
-UBC has many resources to help you prepare.
-Below are some of the resources that helped me through my registration — I hope you’ll find them as useful as I did.
+UBC has many resources to help you feel more prepared.
+Below are the ones that helped me the most, and I hope they’ll make the process smoother for you too.

 Know your registration dates